jusongchen/oci8-test2/README.md

 3) run the programm and enter CTRL+C after the prompt

 4) CTRL+C signal won't cause any issue before a DB operation.
-However, it will crash the programm with message "llegal instruction: 4" on Mac OS X after a DB operation.
+However, after a DB operation, it will crash the programm with message
+	"llegal instruction: 4" 	-- on Mac OS X or "Trace/breakpoint trap" 	--on Ubuntu Linux.